Everything you need to know about CBD. Click the tabs below to read more.

 Cannabinoids are active chemical compounds found naturally in the seeds, stalk and flowers of cannabis plants.
 Cannabinoids are able to interact with our body’s natural systems because their makeups and behaviors mimic endocannabinoids, which are cannabinoids that are synthesized on demand by our own bodies.
 CBD, CBG, THC, CBN are a few of the more popular cannabinoids.
 To date, scientists have discovered over 100 cannabinoids in the cannabis plant.

-When we formulate with a new batch of Full Spectrum Cannabidiol (CBD) Oil, we have it tested to ensure it meets our ingredient specifications:
+When we are preparing to formulate with a new batch of Full Spectrum Cannabidiol (CBD) Oil, we have it tested to ensure it meets our GMP ingredient specifications, which are:

 - < 0.03% THC and THCa